Project

 Johannesburg, South Africa

-RE: water flow meter - Added by KalleP over 10 years ago
+RE: water flow meter - Added by KalleP about 11 years ago

 Found source for the small flow sensors units for espresso machines.
 Prices vary from US$10 to US$45.